 Working as a travel agent might seem a little outdated in today’s world of Kayak and Airbnb, but in reality, many people still prefer to work with travel agents.
 Why?
 Because experienced travel coordinators help travelers save money, time, and all kinds of travel-related headaches.

-Ways to Make Money as a Travel Agent:
+Ways to Make Money as a Travel Agent

-As a home-based travel agent, you’ll collaborate with a host agency, and earn a commission on all travel arrangements you book.
+As a home-based travel agent, you’ll collaborate with a host agency, and earn a commission on all the travel arrangements you book.
 Not sure where to get started?
 Companies like Cruise Planners offers a home-based franchise opportunity that gives you the training and tools necessary to run your own business from home.
-Best of all it’s 100 percent flexible (you can book travel anytime during the day or night)!
+Best of all, it’s 100 percent flexible (you can book travel anytime during the day or night)!

 Lori Foster is a former high school Earth Science teacher who became a Cruises Inc. independent vacation specialist.
 She wanted the ability to work from home when her children were babies, and the flexibility to create her hours so that she could attend school events when they got older.
 You can read more about her story here.

 7) Transcriber – Are You a Fast and Accurate Typist?

 If you’re a fast and accurate typist, you can work from home as a transcriber.
 Transcribers listen to audio clips and then type out the audio file into a written document.